robbintt/outlines/summaries/rules_for_radicals_1971.md

         - "take off for Algeria"
 - There are no rules for revolution as there are for revelation.

 > "Remember we are talking about revolution, not revelation; you can miss the target by shooting too high as well as too low.
+First, there are no rules for revolution any more than there are rules for love or rules for happiness, but there *are* rules for radicals who want to change their world; there are central concepts of action in human politics that operate regardless of the scene or the time.
+To know these is basic to a pragmatic attack on the system.
+These rules make the difference between a realistic radical and being a rhetorical one who uses the tired old words and slogans, calls the police 'pig' or 'white fascist racist' or 'motherfucker' and has so stereotyped himself that others react by saying, 'oh, he's one of *those*,' and then promptly turn off." (p. xviii)

+- Communication
+    1. Communicate within the experience of your audience w/ full respect to its values
+        - A fool attacks the American flag: `it is the establishment which has betrayed the flag while the flag, itself, remains the glorious symbol of America's hopes and aspirations`